-${\bf Note:}$ In "Range" Mode the End IP will be calculated automatically once the Public Port and Start IP have been entered.
+Note: In "Range" Mode the End IP will be calculated automatically once the Public Port and Start IP have been entered.

-OK Clear Cancel ---- ------- --------

 Enable Check this box to enable such port redirection setting.

 Mode Two options (Single and Range) are provided here for you to choose.
-To set a range for the specific service, select Range .
+To set a range for the specific service, select Range.
 In Range mode, if the public port (start port and end port) and the starting IP of private IP had been entered, the system will calculate and display the ending IP of private IP automatically.

 Service Name Enter the description of the specific network service.

 Protocol Select the transport layer protocol (TCP or UDP).

 WAN IP Select the WAN IP used for port redirection.
-There are eight WAN IP alias that can be selected and used for port redirection.
-The default setting is All which means all the incoming data from any port will be redirected to specified range of IP address and port.
-Public Port Specify which port can be redirected to the specified Private IP and Port of the internal host.
+There are eight WAN and Port of the internal host.
 If you choose Range as the port redirection mode, you will see two boxes on this field.
 Simply type the required number on the first box.
-The second one will be assigned automatically later.
-Private IP Specify the private IP address of the internal host providing the service.
+The second one will be ne required number on the first box.
+The second assigned automatically later.

+IP alias that can be selected and used for port redirection.
+The default setting is All which means all the incoming data from any port will be redirected to specified range of IP address and port.

+Public Port Specify which port can be redirected to the specified Private IP service.
 If you choose Range as the port redirection mode, you will see two boxes on this field.
-Type a complete IP address in the first box (as the starting point) and the fourth digits in the second box (as the end point).
-Private Port Specify the private port number of the service offered by the internal host.
-Active Check this box to activate the port-mapping entry you have defined.
+Type a complete IP address in the first box (as the starting point) and the fourth digits in the second box

+Private IP Specify the private IP address of the internal host providing the internal host.

+(as the end point).

+Private Port Specify the private port number of the service offered by the defined.

+Active Check this box to activate the port-mapping entry you have conflict, such as 8080.
+This can be set in the System Maintenance >>Management Setup.
+You then will access the admin screen of by suffixing the IP address with 8080, e.g., http://192.168.1.1:8080 instead of port 80.